pablo-clueless/pablo-clueless/README.md

 ## Hey there

-I'm Samson
+**I'm Samson**

-I'm is a developer.
+I'm a software developer.
 I'm based in Lagos, Nigeria.
 I'm a lover of the web and the endless possibilities it brings.
 I'm currently building things as an freelance developer.

 My expertise includes;
 - Js/Ts (React, React-Native Next.js, Vue, Expressjs, NestJS)